emilydowdle/ruby-submissions/1508/module_4_assignments/ideabox2.0/Dowdle_Emily.md

 ### Please feel free to ask any other questions or make any other statements below!

 Overall, I think this is a strong first-go.
 There are parts of my code which are not DRY and should be refactored.
 I would also like to split the javascript functionality into different files rather than storing everything together.
+I did not have the opportunity to implement tests using Teaspoon — something I'll prioritize during the next project.